 The healing tattoo should never stay submerged in water.
 Therefore, limit yourself to only short showers until the tattoo has finished peeling.
 It’s also important that a fresh tattoo be protected from the sun and dirty environments (gyms, pet dander or saliva, etc.) with clothing or by simply avoiding certain activities, as it’s still an open wound at this time.
 All normal activities involving water, sun exposure, or dirty environments can usually be resumed after one week.

 Only apply ointment for as long as it takes for your tattoo to peel, usually 3-7 days.
 When the peeling begins, the tattooed skin will flake like a sunburn.
 At all costs avoid picking at the cracked and flaking skin.
-When the tattoo has fully entered the peeling phase you should NOT apply any more ointment.
+When the tattoo has fully entered the peeling phase you should not apply any more ointment.
 The area will become dry and itchy, and a good quality, fragrance-free lotion can now be used until the skin returns to its normal texture.

 If bubbles form on the surface of the fresh tattoo, stop applying ointment, letting it dry and peel on its own.
-This bubbling is caused by moisture getting trapped in your tattoo, usually from too much ointment, and could lead to scabbing.
+This bubbling is caused by moisture getting trapped in your tattoo, usually from soaking or too much ointment, and could lead to scabbing.
 If scabs develop, they can remove the color beneath them if prematurely removed.
 It’s important that they’re allowed to dry out completely, and not get waterlogged at any time.
 The scab will eventually fall off on its own, and the tattoo should be fine if no deep cracks have formed.